domRiddle/ASF/FAQ.md

 Second issue is less obvious, and it's the situation when you can see that your game indeed is available with card drops on your badge page, yet it's not being idled by ASF right away.
 Unless you're hitting some other bug, such as ASF being unable to check badge pages (described below), it's simply a cache effect and on ASF side Steam is still reporting outdated badges page.
 This issue should solve itself sooner or later, when cache gets invalidated.
 There is also no way to fix this on our side.

+Of course, all of that assumes that you're running ASF with default untouched settings, since you could also add this game to idling blacklist, use `IdleRefundableGames` of `false` and so on.

 ***

 ### What is the difference between a warning and an error in the log?